-Nagoya hosts throughout the year multiple exciting annual events, seasonal festivals, Samurai parades, and special cultural events for all kinds of audiences.
+Nagoya hosts multiple exciting annual events throughout the year, including seasonal festivals, samurai parades, and special cultural events for all kinds of audiences.
 During autumn, one of the greatest cultural festivals is the Yattokame Culture Festival.

-The Yattokame is a journey through Japan’s traditional performing arts, history, and culture.
-In 2020, it will be held from October 24. to November 15., and for almost a whole month, you can enjoy a wide variety of Nagoya’s traditional entertainments: Noh theatre plays, Kyogen comedic performances, Geisha and Maiko traditional dances, street Kabuki plays, walking tours, and workshops.
+The Yattokame Festival is a journey through Japan’s traditional performing arts, history, and culture.
+In 2024, it will be held from October 26th to November 17th.
+For almost an entire month, you can enjoy a wide variety of Nagoya’s traditional entertainments: Noh theater plays, kyōgen comedic performances, traditional geisha and maiko dances, street Kabuki plays, walking tours, and workshops.

 Article Contents